Land-scarce Hong Kong sees solution in 'underground urbanism' | The Japan Times

 Authorities say the development will improve pedestrian movement and reduce congestion, and that “old and valuable trees” will be preserved.

-But Paul Zimmerman, chief executive of Designing Hong Kong, an urban think tank, said the project will wreck the park, while failing to significantly ease traffic problems.
+But Paul Zimmerman, chief executive of Designing Hong Kong, an urban think tank, said the project will wreck the park and fail to significantly ease traffic problems.

 “Good use of underground space is definitely needed in Hong Kong, and it makes sense in some cases — like roads and sewage treatment, and wine cellars,” he said.